Since nothing is related of her origin

 of their power.

-as coming from his mother and so prefers to interpret Jesus as the
+power comes from his mother and so they prefer to interpret Jesus

-embodiment of Wisdom and Mary as the mere seat on which his wisdom
+as the embodiment of Wisdom and Mary as the mere seat on which his

-is presented.
-Nonetheless the devotees of Mary have no trouble seeing
+wisdom is presented.
+Nonetheless the devotees of Mary have no trouble

-her as the primordial face of Lady Wisdom and her son as an expression
+seeing her as the primordial face of Lady Wisdom and her son as

 the Black Madonna in her niche (on the right) in the chapel